 Romero began his amateur career in 2013.
 He was faced with the first major challenge of his amateur career when he went to compete in the Olympic trials in 2015.
-He recalls a nasty robbery, placing third, and unable to move forward in the trials.
+He recalls what he perceived as a robbery, placing third, and unable to move forward in the trials.
 Romero returned to his hometown of Las Vegas and went back to training.
 An independent decision was made by Romero to begin sparring at The Mayweather Boxing Club with hopes of getting noticed and possibly signed.

-Despite having a short amateur career with only 45 fights Romero gained the attention of Floyd Mayweather and was signed to Mayweather Promotions in November 2016, and he made his professional debut on the Mayweather Promotions’ Sin City Showdown card on Friday, December 2, 2016 at Sam’s Town Live against David Courtney, resulting in a TKO 1:11 into the fight.
-He has gone on to earn 6 more victories, with 5 coming by way of KO since his pro debut.
+Despite having a short amateur career with only 45 fights Romero gained the attention of Floyd Mayweather and was signed to Mayweather Promotions in November 2016, and he made his professional debut on December 2, 2016 against David Courtney, resulting in a TKO 1:11 into the fight.
+Romero has earned 9 victories, with 8 coming by way of KO, and has a bright future ahead.

 The knockout artist looks ahead and remains focused, mentally and physically, as he prepares to challenge the top contenders of the lightweight division.